bqworks/accordion-slider-jquery/docs/api.md

 #### on(eventType, callback) ####

 Adds an event listener to the accordion.
-More details about the use of this method will pe presented in the 'Callbacks' chapter.
+More details about the use of this method will be presented in the 'Callbacks' chapter.

 #### off(eventType) ####

-Remove an event listener from the accordion.
+Removes an event listener from the accordion.

 #### destroy() ####

-Destroys an accordion, by removing all the visual elements and functionality added by the plugin.
+Destroys an accordion by removing all the visual elements and functionality added by the plugin.
 Basically, it leaves the accordion in the state it was before the plugin was instantiated.

 #### update() ####

-This is called by the plugin automatically, when a property is changed.
+This is called by the plugin automatically when a property is changed.
 You can call this manually in order to refresh the accordion after changing its HTML, like removing or adding panels.

 #### removePanels() ####